datatomas/linux_distros_deployers/README.md

-# Linux Distro Deployer
+Linux Distro Deployer

-Tiny, no-nonsense scripts for writing **bootable USB installers** (Ubuntu, Arch, Debian) and for secure reinstalls using **LUKS2 encryption** (delete old OS partition → recreate → install Ubuntu).
+Tiny, no-nonsense scripts for writing bootable USB installers (Ubuntu, Arch, Debian) and a secure reinstall flow using LUKS2 encryption (delete old OS partition → recreate → encrypt → install Ubuntu).

- ⚠️ **Danger:** These commands **overwrite disks**.
-Double-check device names (e.g., `/dev/sda`, `/dev/nvme0n1`) before running anything.
+⚠️ Danger: These commands overwrite disks.
+Triple-check device names (e.g. /dev/sda, /dev/nvme0n1) before running.
 You are responsible for your data.

-## Repository Layout
+Repository Layout
 linux-distro-deployer/
 ├─ README.md
 ├─ .gitignore
 └─ scripts/
    └─ write-os-usb.sh

-markdown

-## Features

-- **Bootable USB creation**: `scripts/write-os-usb.sh` writes a distro ISO to a USB drive (Ubuntu, Arch, Debian).
-- **Secure reinstall guide**: step-by-step flow to remove an old OS partition, create a new one, encrypt it with **LUKS2**, and point the Ubuntu installer at it.
-- **Useful snippets** for:
-  - Unmounting / wiping partition signatures
-  - Refreshing the kernel’s partition view
-  - Checking which processes hold a device open
+Requirements

+Linux host with bash, sudo, and lsblk

+1× USB drive (will be erased)

+ISO files (the script can fetch well-known defaults)

+Quick Start (USB Installer)

+Make the script executable

+chmod +x scripts/write-os-usb.sh

+Identify your USB device (double-check!)

+lsblk -o NAME,SIZE,TYPE,MOUNTPOINT | grep -E 'sd.|nvme'
+# or after plugging the USB: dmesg --follow   # watch the new device name appear

+Run one of these (replace /dev/sdX as needed):

+# Ubuntu 24.04.1 LTS (default)
+sudo scripts/write-os-usb.sh /dev/sdX ubuntu

+# Arch (latest)
+sudo scripts/write-os-usb.sh /dev/sdX arch

+# Debian 12.6 netinst (default)
+sudo scripts/write-os-usb.sh /dev/sdX debian

+Tip: If your USB shows as NVMe, it may look like /dev/nvme0n1 (use the disk, not a partition like nvme0n1p1).

+(Optional) Verify ISO Checksums

+If you manually download ISOs:

+sha256sum /path/to/distro.iso
+# Compare against the official checksum from the distro’s website

+Secure Reinstall with LUKS2 (Ubuntu)

+These steps recreate an encrypted root and then use the Ubuntu installer to install onto it.

+Boot from any Ubuntu live USB and choose “Try Ubuntu”.

+Delete old OS partition and create a new target partition (or reuse an empty one):

+# Example: wipe signatures on the old root partition (be sure this is the right one!)
+sudo umount -R /dev/sda2 2>/dev/null || true
+sudo swapoff -a 2>/dev/null || true
+sudo wipefs -a /dev/sda2
+sudo partprobe /dev/sda && sudo udevadm settle

+Encrypt with LUKS2 and format:

+# Create LUKS2 container
+sudo cryptsetup luksFormat --type luks2 /dev/sda2
+# Open it as "cryptroot"
+sudo cryptsetup open /dev/sda2 cryptroot

+# Make filesystem inside the mapper device
+sudo mkfs.ext4 -L rootfs /dev/mapper/cryptroot

+(U)EFI system partition
+Make sure you have an EFI System Partition (ESP), e.g. /dev/sda1 ~512 MB, FAT32 with the esp/boot flag:

+# If needed, (re)create and format:
+# sudo mkfs.vfat -F32 /dev/sda1

+Run the Ubuntu installer and choose “Something else”:

+Select /dev/mapper/cryptroot → Use as: Ext4 journaling file system → Mount point: /

+Ensure the EFI partition /dev/sda1 is mounted at /boot/efi (do not format it if you want to keep other boot entries)

+Device for bootloader installation: the disk (e.g. /dev/sda), not a partition

+Continue installation.
+The installer will detect and configure the LUKS setup.

+After reboot, you’ll be prompted for your LUKS passphrase during early boot.

+Useful Snippets

+Unmount / wipe signatures:

+sudo umount -R /dev/sdX* 2>/dev/null || true
+sudo swapoff -a 2>/dev/null || true
+sudo wipefs -a /dev/sdX

+Refresh kernel partition view:

+sudo partprobe /dev/sdX
+sudo udevadm settle

+Check what’s holding a device open:

+sudo fuser -mv /dev/sdX
+# or
+sudo lsof | grep sdX

-  - Soft re-plugging a USB root port
+“Soft” re-plug a USB root port (advanced, use with care):

-  - Creating / encrypting partitions (LUKS2)
+# Find the bus ID: ls -l /sys/bus/usb/devices | grep -E '^[0-9]-'
+# Example bus ID: 1-2
+echo 1-2 | sudo tee /sys/bus/usb/drivers/usb/unbind
+sleep 1
+echo 1-2 | sudo tee /sys/bus/usb/drivers/usb/bind

+Troubleshooting

+USB won’t boot: Some firmware prefers GPT + EFI.
+Ensure your target machine is set to UEFI mode and the ISO supports it (Ubuntu/Arch/Debian do).

+Write errors: Try a different port or cable; check dmesg for I/O errors.

+Device busy: Use fuser/lsof (above), then unmount/stop services before writing.

+Secure boot issues: If installing proprietary drivers, you may need to toggle Secure Boot or enroll a MOK.

+Notes

+The script uses standard Linux tools and will erase the target device.
+Read it before running.

+LUKS2 defaults are sensible; you can tune --cipher, --hash, --pbkdf if you know what you’re doing.

 ## Requirements

 - Linux with `bash`
 - Tools: `wget`, `dd`, `lsblk`, `parted`, `wipefs`
 - Optional: `lsof`, `cryptsetup`, `nvme-cli`

 Install examples: